-- Stage 1: Informal stage

-- Stage 2: Headteacher stage

-- Stage 3: Governing Body Complaints Appeal Panel
+- > Stage 1: Informal stage - Stage 2: Headteacher stage/ Chair of Governors stage - Stage 3: Governing Body Complaints Appeal Panel

 There will be many occasions when concerns can be resolved through the class teacher or secretary as matters of routine.
 There is no formal procedure to log, deal with and monitor these initial enquiries and concerns, although it is recommended good practice.